J-Siu/go-chktag/README.md

 ### What It Does

 > This is a very simple and opinionated git tag checking tool.
+It is intended to be used before adding new tag to a git repository.

 - Multiple directories checking
-- With `-t` before executing `git tag ...`, checks if the tag
+- `-t <tag>`, checks if the tag
   - already exist in git tag (fail if exist)
   - exists in `version.go` (fail if not exit)
   - exists in `CHANGELOG.md` (fail if not exit)
-- Without `-t`, gets tags information from
+- Without `-t`, gets and prints tags information from
   - git tag
   - `version.go`
   - `CHANGELOG.md`